- Fall Cycle: October 1, by 5:00 PM

 - Most recent audit of organization, or of organization’s fiscal sponsor/agent

-Only for organizations who have received funding from CCF in the prior fiscal year (July 1 – June 30)
+Report on the outcomes of the most recent CCF grant received.
+Required for organizations who received funding from CCF in the prior fiscal year (July 1 – June 30)

 Additional requirements for Large Grant Proposals (over $5,000):